jdrusso/suppyr/README.md

     - Store dry as floats, wet as ints, use typechecking
 - Recipe name validation?
 - I'd say remove case sensitivity, but if you're writing a program in Chef, making things the correct case is probably the least of your problems.
 Suck it up.
-- Did some bullshit in the parser checking for `ingredient==''` in the ingredients section because I was tired and a little drunk.
+- Did some bullshit in the parser checking for `ingredient==''` in the ingredients section because I was *very* tired.
 That should probably be fixed.

 ## Known bugs
 I'd describe this as more of a patchwork of bugs than a legitimate interpreter.